Police: Florida Woman Punched Boyfriend For Kissing Her Mom

 As for this latest case, Breauna Bolton has been charged with domestic battery.
 She’s being held in Hernando County Jail in association with the incident.
 Reports aren’t indicating whether or not she’s being held on bail.

-[Featured image via Hernando County Jail]
+[Featured Image by Hernando County Jail]